Illumina/Isaac3/src/markdown/manual.md

 ## MAPQ

 Bam MAPQ for pairs that match dominant template orientation is min(max(SM, AS), 60).
-For reads that are not members of a pair machting the dominant template orientation, the MAPQ is min(SM, 60).
+For reads that are not members of a pair matching the dominant template orientation, the MAPQ is min(SM, 60).
 The MAPQ might be downgraded to 0 or set to be unknown (255) for alignments that don't have enough evidence to be correctly scored.
 This behavior depends on the [--dodgy-alignment-score](#isaac-align) argument.